• Skip to primary navigation

 The Paddock

-The site is made up of a diverse mix of habitats including woodland, scrub, meadow, two small wildlife ponds as well as the river and its surrounding margins.
-This provides the potential to support a range of mammals, birds, insects, and plants.
+The site is made up of a diverse mix of habitats including woodland, scrub, meadow, ponds and surrounding rivers.
+This in turn support a diverse range of mammals, birds, insects, and plants.

 The site is a valuable place for the local community, with a grassy open space with picnic benches and a network of pathways and seating areas, it offers an area for people to get outdoors, exercise, relax or spot some local wildlife!